 Issues by SSID and Problematic APs

 Below the overall connection stats table are lists of both the SSIDs and the APs a client connected to and experienced problems with.
 This information can be filtered by connection steps:

 This section provides a breakdown of the failure stages as a percentage of the overall failures experienced by the client.
 This provides visibility as to where the problems lie for the client not being able to connect and/or pass traffic.

 In order to understand the statistics reported and how to navigate this information, we will consider a simple example where a client faced authentication failures to the "Corp Secured" SSID as seen below for one of the two association attempts.

 All the information represented by a red highlight above are clickable links, which can be followed to gather more information on the problem:

 - Clicking on the SSID allows you to view the access control configuration or filter the client connections by that SSID.

-- Clicking the number of failed connections or the primary failure stage links redirects to Wireless > Access-Points >Connection Log, with filters for the client and SSID applied, as seen below.
+- Clicking the number of failed connections or the primary failure stage links redirects to Wireless > Access-Points > Timeline, with filters for the client and SSID applied, as seen below.

 - In the connection log, the failure reason "Client failed 802.1x authentication to the RADIUS server" is provided.
 The info bubble next to this reason provides possible causes of this problem, such as RADIUS server misconfiguration, VLAN misconfiguration, etc.